 Let $K$ be a number field of degree $d$ with signature $(r_1,r_2)$; we denote the rank of its unit group by $r_K=r_1+r_2-1$.
 In this section we adapt the strategy from Section~\ref{sec:QC-over-Z} to compute the $\O_K$-integral points on certain even degree hyperelliptic curves over $K$.
-Let $X/K\colon y^2=f(x)$ be a hyperelliptic curve such that $f\in \O_K[x]$ has no repeated roots.
-Let $J$ be the Jacobian of $X$ and let $g$ be its genus.
+Let $X/K\colon y^2=f(x)$ be a hyperelliptic curve of genus $g$ such that $f\in \O_K[x]$ has no repeated roots.
+Let $J$ be the Jacobian of $X$.
 As in Section~\ref{sec:QC-over-Z}, denote

 then $\mathcal{U}(\O_K)$ is the set of $\O_K$-integral points on $X$.
 The restriction of scalars $\Res_{K/\Q}(X)$ is a $d$-dimensional variety, so we need at least $d$ linear conditions to cut out $\calU(\O_K)$.